BlueMoonComp/Robotics-camp-/Progress/Projects/ServoWalker/README.md

 ![](./code8.JPG)

 ### 7
 Now, we're going to **go into the control menu**, which is located right next to the motion menu in an orange color.
 Once we're in the menu, you'll see a **wait block**.
+Wait blocks are used in code to tell what ever you're coding to wait a certain amount of time before preforming another statement!
 We want to **grab 7** of those and **change the number inside from 1 second to .08 seconds**, like in the picture below.
 ![](./code9.JPG)

 ### 8
 Finally, we're going to combine all of the code we've made so far into one big block of code!
 Here's a picture to help put it in order.
+The **forever loop** that is surrounding all of the code in the picture is used to tell the robot that as long as the program is running, run that code **forever** until we tell the robot to stop.
 ![](./code10.JPG)

 ### 9